Deborahpizzichillo/New-2022-front-end-and-full-stack/Project medical pager chaProject medical pager chat ~ Full Stack Realtime Chat Messaging App with Authentication & SMS Notifications/README.md

 ## Introduction

+Medical pager chat app with Direct and Group Chats, emojis & Reactions, Built-in Gif support, the ability to edit & delete messages, specialized commands, and much more, a fully responsive Medical Pager.

 we will create a full Realtime Chat Application.
-We're going to use React on the front end, NodeJS on the back end and the entire chat is powered with https://gstrm.io/js-mastery.
+Using React on the front end, NodeJS on the back end and the entire chat is powered with https://gstrm.io/js-mastery.